Chairperson of the Union Public Service Commission

-The Chairperson of the Union Public Service Commission is the head of the Union Public Service Commission (UPSC), an Indian central recruiting agency.
+The Chairperson of the Union Public Service Commission is the head of the Union Public Service Commission (UPSC), a constitutional body.
 The chairperson is responsible for overseeing the conduct of exams, the transfer and promotion of higher officers and civil servants.
-The UPSC comes under the Department of Personnel and Training, Government of India.
 The chairperson reports directly to the president of India.

 Background

 Term of office

 The term for the UPSC chairperson is fixed up to six years or until reaching the age of 65, whichever is earlier.
 Under Article 316 of the Indian Constitution, the president appoints the members of the UPSC, including the chairperson.
 The chairperson's tenure is term-limited and ineligible for re-appointment as per Article 319.

 Qualification of office

 The chairperson of the UPSC must be a senior civil officer from All India Services or Central Civil Services, who has held positions under the Government of India or any state government for at least ten years.
 Any academician or a senior military officer can also be appointed as UPSC chairperson if served as a member of the commission itself.
 The chairperson or members of any state public service commissions can also be appointed as the chairperson.